aridjayarecipes/cutesrecipes.web.app/content/post/2550-steps-to-prepare-award-winning-frozen-banana-raw-oats-almond-milk-and-moringa-smoothie.md

 ##### Steps to make Frozen banana, raw oats, almond milk, and moringa smoothie:

 1. Peel, wrap with seran and freeze banana the night before, or at least an hour before use.
 Chill your almond milk as well.
 1. Set up your bullet/blender.
 Throw-in all ingredients, and pulse until everything is well blended.
-[Don&#39;t add the seran wrap, mkay! 😆]
+[Don't add the seran wrap, mkay! 😆]
 1. Pour unto cup/mug.
 Enjoy! 💗